cedadev/ipcc_ddc_site/ddc/ddc_exist.md

   <p>	The IPCC Data Distribution Centre (DDC) was established in 1998, following a recommendation by
-  the <a href="http://www.ipcc.ch/activities/tgica.shtml" target="new">
+  the
-  IPCC Task Group on Data and Scenario Support for Impact and Climate Analysis (TGICA)</a>, to facilitate the timely distribution of a consistent set of up-to-date scenarios of changes in climate and related environmental and socio-economic factors for use in climate impact and adaptation assessment.
+  IPCC Task Group on Data and Scenario Support for Impact and Climate Analysis (TGICA), to facilitate the timely distribution of a consistent set of up-to-date scenarios of changes in climate and related environmental and socio-economic factors for use in climate impact and adaptation assessment.
 While impact researchers are free to use whatever simulations are